 Develop a time frame

 How long will the contest run for?
 What’s the prize?
 Whether it’s a gift voucher, a coupon, a giveaway of your own products or something in between, ensure that your prize is worth the contestants’ time and effort!
 Also, prizes work best when it corresponds to your business and its philosophy.

 In terms of time frame, it all depends on your budget and the type of contest you’re running.
 In general, try to aim for the middle ground where you don’t want the contest to be too short, but you also don’t want users to lose interest by stretching out your contests for too long.

 One of the principles of social media management is to keep your platform alive by posting.
 However, for a straight-forward rule, it’s easy to make or break your success.
 By posting infrequently, you will be forgotten easily but posting too much will overwhelm your followers to the point where you’ll look like a nuisance.
-Now the question is, how much is too much?
+New and frequent posts show your audience you’re active, legitimate and care about them.
 On Facebook, it works if you post two times a day but only if you have a large following.
-Moreover, according to a Hubspot study, posting a few times a day on Facebook will actually result to 60% lesser clicks if you have a small follower base.
-You can always try to post a few times a month but overall, your safest bet is to post at least 1-3 times a day across all social media channels.
+According to a Hubspot study, posting a few times a day on Facebook will actually result in 60% lesser clicks if you have a small follower base.
+You can always try to post a few times a month but overall, your safest bet is to post at least 1 to 3 times a day across all social media channels.

-The power of social media not only unites a global community, but many businesses see the potential it brings towards their success.
-There are many ways to catalyze your engagement within your audience, but the secret lies on the execution.
-Which social media engagement tactic works for you?
-There is only one way to find out.
+The power of social media not only unites a global community, but many businesses see the potential it brings towards growing their brand awareness.
+There are many ways to catalyze your engagement within your audience, but the secret lies with the execution.
+It’s important to test and analyze all social media platforms to find the right one to grow your social media presence.
 Don’t stop testing and always experiment!